cboesgaard/how_is_Denmark_doing/README.md

 Danish data is from: https://www.sst.dk/coronadata

+New York data is from: https://github.com/nytimes/covid-19-data [U. S. tracking page](https://www.nytimes.com/interactive/2020/us/coronavirus-us-cases.html)

-US data is from: https://www.worldometers.info/coronavirus/country/us/
+Other US data is from: https://www.worldometers.info/coronavirus/country/us/

 Other covid-19 data is sourced from: https://github.com/CSSEGISandData/COVID-19